exoticlibraries/libcester/docs/docs/testing_stream.rst

 Testing Output Streams
 =======================

-You cannot claim a stream outside a test case
+You cannot capture a stream outside a test case it uses the folder in the working directory ./build/libcester/captured_streams/ for captured streams